Anura always responds in JSON using UTF-8 (application/javascript; charset=UTF-8), except for thumbnails (image/jpeg) and downloads (application/zip).

 }

-Get information about the nature of an information field
+Get introspection details about the nature of an information field

 Note: type is 0 = text, 1 = number, 2 = date, 3 = node reference (since 2.0), 4 = checkbox, 5 = dropdown